Kentico/xperience-by-kentico-kentico-migration-tool/README.md

   * Page attachments are not supported in Xperience by Kentico.
 Attachments are migrated into media libraries.
 See [`Migration.Toolkit.CLI/README.md - Attachments`](./Migration.Toolkit.CLI/README.md#Attachments) for detailed information about the conversion process.
 * **Preset page templates** (_Custom page templates_ in Kentico Xperience 13)
   * Migration of custom page templates is only available for Kentico Xperience 13.
+* **Categories**
+  * Xperience by Kentico uses a different approach to categorization.
+Categories are migrated to [taxonomies](https://docs.kentico.com/x/taxonomies_xp) and selected categories for each page are assigned to pages in the target instance via a [reusable field schema](https://docs.kentico.com/x/D4_OD).
+See [`Migration.Toolkit.CLI/README.md - Categories`](./Migration.Toolkit.CLI/README.md#categories).
+  * Categories stored as a field of pages and personal categories are not supported.
 * **Media libraries and media files**
   * Media library permissions are currently not supported in Xperience by Kentico and are not migrated.
 * **Forms**